Automattic/wp-calypso/client/components/data/query-jetpack-settings/README.md

 	<tr><th>Required</th><td>Yes</td></tr>
 </table>

-The site ID for which Jetpack Onboarding Settings should be requested.
+The site ID for which Jetpack Settings should be requested.